FCC report keeps faster definition of broadband and separates mobile from fixed connections

 Pai has, however, proposed a $500 million project to expand rural broadband, the details of which are still forthcoming; I’ve asked his office for more information on it.

 The full draft report, when it becomes public, will no doubt contain more interesting information ripe for interpretation, and other commissioners may also weigh in on its successes and shortcomings.
-In the meantime it’s reassuring that the main worries leading up to it have been addressed.Featured Image: Andrew Brookes/Getty Images
+In the meantime, it’s reassuring that the main worries leading up to it have been addressed.Featured Image: Andrew Brookes/Getty Images

 0